ADRC is the entry point for people seeking help. The Agency’s highly

 These programs are funded through various federal, state

 and local programs.
-Eligible participants are generally not required to
+Therefore, clients are not required to pay for meals if

-pay for meals.
-However, donations are accepted to help defray the cost of
+accepted to help defray the cost of the meals and overhead expenses.
+The

 For more information call (812)